Gambling can be a hard addiction to manage. These 7 tips provide people with simple ways to reduce the temptations of gambling.

-About 2.6 percent of the population (about 10 million people in the United States) have gambling problems and experienced hardships associated with gambling.
+About 2.6 percent of the population (about 10 million people in the United States) have a gambling problem and experienced hardships associated with gambling addiction.
+Reports from the National Center for Responsible Gaming show that problems related to gambling are even more prevalent in young adults (affecting 6 to 9 percent) – behaviors that commonly overlap with alcoholism.
 If you or a loved one needs help avoiding gambling, consider these seven tips.

 Article at a Glance:

 - Approximately 10 million people in the U.S. have a gambling problem, so you are not alone

 - It’s important to understand why you gamble and avoid gambling temptations and triggers.

 - Joining a support group can help people learn how to stop gambling and save money.

 - Try to find positive alternatives to gambling or postpone it while gambling cravings are very intense.